programmer90000/driving/theory-test-notes.md

 Squares are information

+With Flow means traffic is going with the flow.
+Contraflow means traffic is going against the flow

 ### Triangle Signs
 - Right Way White Triangle With Red Border = **Warnings**
 - Upside Down White Triangle With Red Border = **Give Way**